customerpayme/apitester/testREADME.md

 ## Recovery test

-For the recovery test, you will call the 'recoverPwd()' function which takes the user's email, as string e.g
+For the recovery test, you will call the 'recoverPwd()' function which takes the user's phone number, as string e.g

-myTest.register('user@examplemail.com');
+myTest.register('2349888888888');

 If the user already exist, the function returns and logs the string "Recovery email sent successfully".
 If the user does not exist, it returns and logs the string "User not found".